ValentinKraft/UnityViveAPI/README.md

 ## Installation
 - Include Steam's SteamVR in your project.
 - Include the "[CameraRig]"-prefab in your scene.
-- Add the Vive-script to your scene, e.g. to the CameraRig.
+- Add the Vive-script to your scene, e.g. to the [CameraRig] prefab.